 Payment is required within 7 days of the end of the auction.
 We Accept Pay Pal.
 Multiple items can of course be combined for one shipping cost.
 We ship all specimens upon receipt of payment.
 Pay us Instantly and Securely with Pay Pal - fast, easy, and secure payments for all of your purchases!

 We have been collecting amber in the field and prepping rough fossil amber specimens since 1993.
 Photographs of our specimens have appeared in National Geographic, Nature, Science, Scientific American, Discover, Time, Newsweek, The New York Times and others.
-We have been featured in PaleoWorld's The Amber Hunters.
-We offer authentic museum quality Dominican Amber display specimens of rare insects in amber and also authentic rare Dominican rough unprepared amber for sale.
-Our collections include museum quality rare insects in amber, unusual botanicals and flowers in amber and also rough unprepared Dominican Amber gemstones.
+We have been featured in BBC’s production, PaleoWorld's The Amber Hunters.
+We offer authentic museum quality Dominican and Burmese (Burmite) Amber display specimens of rare insects in amber and also authentic rare rough unprepared amber for sale.
 We have traveled many times to the Dominican Republic where we have chiseled beautiful amber gemstones out of the lignite layers deep in the amber mines north of Santiago.
 We have excavated in the Palo Quemado and Los CaCaos blue amber mines and also in La Nueva Toca and the world famous La Toca amber mines way up in the mountains north of Santiago.
 For many years we have extensively collected mid Cretaceous New Jersey amber in the Raritan formation of central New Jersey and have traveled many times to collect late Cretaceous and early Paleocene amber in the Hanna formation of eastern Wyoming.
 We have collected mid Cretaceous amber in the Black Creek formation of eastern North Carolina and we have spent weeks collecting mid Cretaceous amber in the northern most Tundra of Alaska.
-Some of our most recent collecting trips have been in October of 2003 to the western Aleutian Islands some 1000 miles west of Anchorage to explore and collect Miocene amber, August of 2004 and April of 2006 we were back in the Dominican Republic to collect Miocene amber from the Palo Quemado amber mines which have recently closed due to the miners finding little amber, we were back to the Dominican Republic in April of 2006 to video in the La Toca amber mines, and most recently in August of 2007 we excavated in La Toca and La Bucara.
-As these specimens are examined and prepared we will post some additional photos of this new locality.
+Some of our collecting trips have been in October of 2003 to the western Aleutian Islands some 1000 miles west of Anchorage to explore and collect Miocene amber, August of 2004 and April of 2006 we were back in the Dominican Republic to collect Miocene amber from the Palo Quemado amber mines which have recently closed due to the miners finding little amber, we were back to the Dominican Republic in April of 2006 to video in the La Toca amber mines, and in August of 2007 we excavated in La Toca and La Bucara.
+We’ve collected Eocene amber in western Indian in the Cambay amber formation.
 We've done excavations in the Dominican Republic in 2012, 2014, and 2016.
-Recently we have just returned from 2 collecting trips to a Eocene amber deposit in the south in 2017.
+Most Recently we have just returned from 2 collecting trips to a Eocene amber deposit in the southern United States in 2017.